Quick Answer

-Cyprus Land Registry Transfer Fees 2026: Rates, Exemptions and Calculator
+Cyprus Land Transfer Fees 2026: Rates & Exemptions

 Buying or transferring property in Cyprus involves immovable property transfer fees paid to the Department of Lands and Surveys (DLS).
 The fees are calculated as a percentage of the property's market value and vary depending on the nature of the transaction and whether VAT applies to the sale.